backplane/conex/graphviz/README.md

 >
 >Graphviz has many useful features for concrete diagrams, such as options for colors, fonts, tabular node layouts, line styles, hyperlinks, and custom shapes.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/graphviz).

 ## Usage

 See [Graphviz Command-line Invocation](https://graphviz.org/_pages/doc/info/command.html) for general information about calling graphviz from the command line.